IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

     (Required for new resource) The plan type of the service

+  parameters (False, dict, None)
+    Arbitrary parameters to pass.
+Must be a JSON object

+  name (True, str, None)
+    (Required for new resource) A name for the resource instance

+  tags (False, list, None)
+    None

-  location (True, str, None)
+  service (True, str, None)
-    (Required for new resource) The location where the instance available
+    (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

   id (False, str, None)